 What is the Port’s sponsorship program?

-The Port of Long Beach Communications and Community Relations Division administers the sponsorship program and partners with local nonprofit organizations to educate the community about and promote the Port’s mission as a key part of the local and international economy.
+The Port of Long Beach Communications and Community Relations Division administers the sponsorship program and partners with nonprofit organizations to educate the public about and promote the Port’s mission as a key part of the local, regional, national and international economy.

 How can my organization get a sponsorship?

 There are two calls for applications per year, one in September (Sept.
 1-30) and one in March (March 1-31).
 The application and information about the Port’s sponsorship program are available online at www.polb.com/sponsorship.

 When should I apply?